The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 Please add: Cross-industry mobility education platform.

 All manufacturers, suppliers and dealers are currently trying to prepare their staff for the new technologies and challenges.
-Enormous resources are being deployed and all avenues are being used to meet the challenge of training and further education.
+Enormous resources are being invested and every possible way is being used to meet the challenge of training and further education.

-And they all do the same thing.
+And they are all doing the same thing.
 But independently of each other.
 The waste of resources is enormous.

 An entire ecosystem of universities, universities of applied sciences, business schools and private educational service providers could be established here.
-Content and learning formats can be very high quality and yet very cheap per participant through scaling.
+Content and learning formats can be scaled up to become very high quality and yet very cheap per participant.

-History shows: Education offensives always precede an upswing in research and development, which in turn leads to greater competitiveness of an economy.
+History shows: Education offensives are always preceded by an upswing in research and development, which in turn leads to an economy becoming more competitive.

-Initial investments could be made by the EU, whereby its main task would be to create a legal framework.
+Initial investments could be made by the EU, with its main task being to create a legal framework.
 Existing structures such as the European Institute for Innovation & Technology are a first approach.
 There is already experience here that can be built on, but it also shows what does not work.

 After all, the task of training employees is ultimately the task of a manager: the manager, the foreman and the supervisor.
-This is why the training platform must also be organized on a private sector basis.
+That is why the training platform must also be privately organized.

 Because the Airbus small car will be built by the Europeans Renault, VW and Stellantis, not by the EU.